 - Name: Displays the name of the image dataset.

-- File Path: Displays the path where the image dataset is located.
-This parameter is shown when opening image files as a file database.
+- File Path: Displays the path of the image dataset.
+This parameter is shown when opening image files in file database mode.

 - Size: Displays the size of the image files.
-This parameter is shown when opening image files as a file database.
+This parameter is shown when opening image files in file database mode.

 - Type: Displays the type of the dataset.

-- Table Name: For database datasources, displays the name of the data table corresponding to this dataset in the database; for file databases, displays the name of the dataset properties table.
+- Table Name: For database datasources, displays the name of the data table corresponding to this dataset in the database; for file databases, displays the name of this dataset's properties table.

-- Encoding: Displays the encode type of the image dataset, which is the compression encode type used during dataset storage.
-For details on dataset encode types, refer to: List of compression encode types for dataset storage.
+- Encoding: Displays the encode type of the image dataset, which is the compression encode type when the dataset is stored.
+For detailed information on dataset encode types, see: List of Compression Encode Types for Dataset Storage.

 - Dataset Bounds:

-- The top and bottom values represent the boundaries along the Y-axis (i.e., 'Y='); the left and right values represent the boundaries along the X-axis (i.e., 'X=').
-The unit of these values is the same as that of the dataset.
-You can directly input values to modify them, and click the Apply button at the bottom right of the properties panel to apply the changes.
+- The top and bottom values represent the boundaries along the Y-axis (i.e., 'Y='), and the left and right values represent the boundaries along the X-axis (i.e., 'X=').
+The units are the same as those of the dataset.
+You can directly enter values to modify them, and click the Apply button at the bottom right of the properties panel to make it effective.

-- The top and bottom values represent the boundaries along the Y-axis (i.e., 'Y='); the left and right values represent the boundaries along the X-axis (i.e., 'X=').
-The unit of these values is the same as that of the dataset.
-You can directly input values to modify them, and click the Apply button at the bottom right of the properties panel to apply the changes.
+- The top and bottom values represent the boundaries along the Y-axis (i.e., 'Y='), and the left and right values represent the boundaries along the X-axis (i.e., 'X=').
+The units are the same as those of the dataset.
+You can directly enter values to modify them, and click the Apply button at the bottom right of the properties panel to make it effective.

 - Dataset Description: Displays the description of the image dataset.
-Users can edit the description of the dataset.
+Users can edit the dataset's description.

 Coordinate System